WEEKNUM in Excel – How to use it

 • 17: Sunday

-There is more than one system internationally for counting week numbers.
-While some people count January 1 as part of the first week (no matter which day it is), others (especially in Europe) adhere to standard ISO 8601.
-This standard defines that the first week of the year with a Thursday is week 1.
-So if January 1 is a Friday, the first week will not start until the following Monday.
-You can use the optional parameters to adapt the system to the two different approaches.
-Value 21 is the standard in which the week always starts with a Monday.
+Internationally, there is more than one system for counting week numbers.
+While some businesses count January 1 as part of the first week (no matter which day it falls on), other businesses (especially in Europe) adhere to ISO 8601.
+This standard states that the week that contains the first Thursday of the year is defined as week 1.
+So if January 1 is a Friday, the first week starts the following Monday, January 4.
+With the ISO 8601 standard, the week always starts on Monday.

 Tip

-If you do not assign the second parameter, Excel will always automatically assume value 1, i.e. the week starts with Sunday.
+If you do not assign a number to the second parameter, Excel will default to value 1, and the week will start on Sunday.

-Since Excel 2013, there has also been a function that does not require additional parameters to specify the week number according to the ISO system.
-ISOWEEKNUM works just like WEEKNUM otherwise.
-All you have to do is provide the function with a date.
+ISOWEEKNUM lets you specify the week number according to the ISO system without having to use the additional parameter.
+It works just like the WEEKNUM function, but all you have to do is provide a date.

 =ISOWEEKNUM(Date)

-Let’s take a simple calendar as an example.
-We want to know the current week number for every day of the week.
-Here, we will use the ISO 8601 system for counting week numbers.
+Below, we’ll calculate the current week number for every day of the week in 2019.
+Here, we’ve used the ISO 8601 system to calculate the week numbers.
+Here’s the formula:

 =WEEKNUM(A1,21)

-Now you can apply this formula to every row, giving you the correct week for every date.
+Now, we’ll apply this Excel formula to every row to determine the week number for every date.

-Excel only outputs a simple number.
-If you want to link the result with another text, you can concatenate multiple elements in the formula.
+Excel only outputs a number.
+If you want to add text, you can concatenate elements in your formula.

-If you always want to show the current week number in a worksheet, you can do so by combining WEEKNUM with the practical TODAY function.
-The latter gives the current date in the right format.
-As a result, you can insert the function directly in WEEKNUM.
+If you always want the current week number to be displayed in a worksheet, you can do so by combining WEEKNUM with the TODAY function.
+The latter provides the current date, which you can insert directly in the WEEKNUM function.

 =WEEKNUM(TODAY())

-The current week number is now always shown in the worksheet.
-You can also fill the second parameter in this context to adapt the counting method.
+The current week number will now always be shown in the worksheet.
+If you want to modify how weeks are counted, you can also fill in the second parameter of the function.

 Tip

 Excel has many more functions that can help you with dates.
-For example, WORKDAY tells Excel to include only working days.
+For example, WORKDAY tells Excel to only include workdays.